-There are different theoretical models for the influence spread in a social network, amongst which the linear threshold (LT) and independent cascade (IC) models are the most used ones.
+The focus on the influence maximization and influence propagation has grown increasingly in the social network studies [1]-[5].
+The fundamental question concerning the influence maximization problem is that what group of nodes, when selected as the initial influencers, can spread the desired influence linear threshold (LT) and independent cascade (IC) models are the most used ones.
 In the LT model each node is considered to have a threshold and it is activated when the number of its active neighbors goes above that threshold [7], [8].
 The IC model, on the other hand, deals with the influence probabilities of the links [9].
-According to the IC model, each directed link (u, v) is associated with a probability p{uv} that indicates the power of u at influencing v.
+According to the IC model, each directed link (u, v) is associated with a probability $p{\mu\nu}$ that indicates the power of u at influencing v.
 Once u is influenced (either as an initial node or during the influence spread), it has a one-time chance to activate v and is successful to do so with probability p{uv} .
 During the influence spread process, giving the node u a second chance to influence its neighbor v will increase the influence probability from p{uv} to $1 - (1 - p{uv})^2$ and the parameters of the IC model will be violated.
 However, when a previously influenced node is manually reactivated the scenario will be different.
 The difference between these two cases is more clarified in the following example.